 So why did the world, as shown to viewers at home, look so conspicuously curated during Israel’s performance?

-Pipeaway has developed a reputation for rigorous Eurovision forensics (remember those jihad-funding messages we found in last year’s Baby Lasagna’s performance?).
-This time, no frame-by-frame scrutiny is required.
-The editorial choices in question lasted seconds, not milliseconds, and they are visible to anyone who watches the broadcast with even modest attention.
+Do you remember those jihad-funding messages we found in last year’s Baby Lasagna’s performance, which initiated a cybercrime investigation and a large-scale takedown of YouTube videos?
+Well, this time, no frame-by-frame forensics was required.
+The editorial choices in question lasted seconds, not milliseconds, and they were visible to anyone who watched the broadcast with even modest attention.

 At 01:37 into Noam Bettan‘s performance of “Michelle”, the broadcast cuts to two audience members with an Israeli flag, visibly singing along.
-At 02:20, three more people dressed in Israeli-themed costumes appear directly in front of the camera, performing for it with unmistakable enthusiasm.
+At 02:20, three more people dressed in Israeli-themed costumes appear, this time directly in front of the camera, performing for it with unmistakable enthusiasm.
 Both shots are tight, deliberate, and flattering.
 Neither appears by accident.

 Here is what makes that significant: Eurovision is not a spontaneous event.
 Every second of the live program is choreographed through weeks of technical rehearsals.
 Camera operators follow predetermined shot lists.
 Directors in the production booth make real-time choices, but those choices are made within a structure that has been planned and approved in advance.
 A close-up of fans having a time of their life does not make it to air because a camera happened to swing past them.
 Someone decided to put those shots in.